dgruber/wfl/README.md

 with the _New_ functions which are defined in the _context.go_ file or in the separate packages found in _pkg/context_.

-For creating a context which executes the jobs of a workflow in operating system processses use:
+For creating a context which executes the jobs of a workflow in operating system processes use:

 ```go
     wfl.NewProcessContext()